vrtmrz/obsidian-livesync/docs/quick_setup.md

 And, please copy the setup URI by `Copy current settings as a new setup URI` and make a note(Not in Obsidian) of this.

 ## At the subsequent device
-After installing Self-hosted LiveSync on the first device, we should have a setup URI. **The first choice is to use it**.
+After installing Self-Hosted LiveSync on the first device, we should have a setup URI. **The first choice is to use it**.
 Please share it with the device you want to setup.

 It is completely same as [Using setup URIs on the first device](#1-using-setup-uris).
 Please refer it.